 This post may contain affiliate links.
 See my privacy policy for details.

-This is a grilled salmon recipe for those of you that might not quite be into salmon, but you know that it’s good for you and you want to eat it once in a while.
+This is a grilled salmon recipe for those of you who might not entirely be into salmon, but you know that it’s good for you and you want to eat it once in a while.
 Mr Magpie liked that the gremolata topping cut the fishiness of the salmon and said he wanted to eat it again.
-If you want to try another seafood recipe for people on the fence, try my shrimp cocktail recipe, it’s another “converter”!
+If you want to try another seafood recipe for people on the fence, try my shrimp cocktail recipe; it’s another “converter”!

 Grilled Salmon